 Mathew is an attorney and licensed mediator, holding a Juris Doctorate from Creighton University School of Law and undergraduate degrees in journalism and sports medicine from Colorado State University.
 Prior to joining the staff at Cockle, he honed his legal writing skills as an attorney and law clerk in both civil and criminal arenas.
 Named the Colorado State University Feature Writer of the Year, Mathew has cultivated a passion for storytelling and the written word.
 Additionally, he writes about Supreme Court matters at The CockleBur.

 Ann is an attorney with a Juris Doctorate from Creighton University School of Law.
 She also earned a certificate in International & Comparative Law.
-In addition to her experience working as a Document Analyst at Cockle, Ann also has expertise in international and immigration law, having worked in the government and in the legal education field.
+In addition to her experience working as a Document Analyst at Cockle, Ann has expertise in international and immigration law, having worked in the government and in the legal education fields.

 Amanda has an extensive background in editing and publishing work at Harvard University.
 She began her career at Harvard working for the Office of the University Marshal which oversees protocol for the University and coordinates international visitors and dignitaries.
 Amanda then joined the Alumni Association as an editor for the Class Report books produced for annual reunions.
 In 2000, she became Manager of Internal Publications for the Graduate School of Design, where she worked as editor, copyeditor, and production coordinator for an array of faculty and student publications.
 She also oversaw the accuracy of the Graduate School of Design graduation materials and the production of the yearly Catalog.